evollu/react-native-fcm/README.md

         });

         FCM.scheduleLocalNotification({
-            fire_date: new Date().getTime(),      //react convert is used, accept epoch time or ISO string
+            fire_date: new Date().getTime(),      //RN's converter is used, accept epoch time and whatever that converter supports
             id: "UNIQ_ID_STRING",    //REQUIRED! this is what you use to lookup and delete notification.
 In android notification with same ID will override each other
             body: "from future past",
             repeat_interval: "week" //day, hour